Auronmatrix/Survive/README.md

 1. Open terminal/cmd

-2. Go to project root Survive/Survive-POM
+2. Go to project root Survive\Survive-POM

 3. mvn clean install

+To run the web application on context /pa165 and the rest-server

-4. cd /Surive-Web
+1. cd Survive\Survive-POM\Surive-Web

-5. mvn tomcat7:run
+2. mvn tomcat7:run

+To run the rest-client application

+NOTE: Please ensure that the rest-server is running through completing above steps

+1. cd Survive\Survive-POM\Survive-REST-Client
+2. mvn exec:java